by Thom Schultz

 The trouble is, faith is not an academic subject.
 Our faith is a real, living relationship.

-Joani and I have been married for over 30 years.
+Joani and I have been married 40 years.
 Our bond is not an academic subject.
 Our relationship did not develop through a series of academic classes.
 Had that been the case, our relationship would’ve been dead on arrival.
 Had one of us stood and lectured, while the other passively listened, our love could never have grown.
 Had one of us handed out little worksheets to fill in while the other spoke, our dating life would have crashed at Date #1.

 Our relationship is not built on mastering loads of historical facts and bits of information about each other.
 In fact, to this day, we still can’t do a great job of keeping each other’s relatives straight.
 Our love is not built on an academic historical exercise.
 It has developed and deepened through an ongoing series of shared experiences, rich and honest two-way conversation, and working through the thick and thin of real life together.